SuperOfficeDocs/crmscript/docs/api-reference/old/classes/NSActivitySummary/GetNumBusyActivities.md

 # Integer GetNumBusyActivities()

-Number of activites and tasks in the diary that are of type 'busy'.
-Sales and documents are not activites in this case, only diary appointments and tasks.
+Number of activities and tasks in the diary that are of type 'busy'.
+Sales and documents are not activities in this case, only diary appointments and tasks.

 **Returns:** Integer